github/codeql/change-notes/1.24/analysis-java.md

 ## Changes to libraries

+* The data-flow library has been improved when flow through methods needs to be combined with both taint tracking and flow through fields allowing more flow to be tracked.
+This affects and improves all security queries, which may report additional results.
 * Identification of test classes has been improved.
 Previously, one of the match conditions would classify any class with a name containing the string "Test" as a test class, but now this matching has been replaced with one that